Life on the bubble: Brackets set for return of March Madness

-That there was any doubt about the Jayhawks and defending champion Cavaliers securing spots in the 68-team tournament was the most jarring reminder that the 2021 tournament itself is no sure thing.
+That there was any doubt about the Jayhawks and defending champion Cavaliers securing spots in the 68-team field was the most jarring reminder that the 2021 tournament itself will look and feel much different than any that’s come before.

-“There were a lot of different things about this year’s selection process,” said committee chairman Mitch Barnhart, the athletic director at Kentucky.
+“The one thing I’ve found out through this, probably as much as anybody, is expect the unexpected,” said Kansas coach Bill Self.

 A year after the tournament was canceled as the COVID-19 virus was mushrooming into a worldwide pandemic, all 68 teams will gather in Indiana for all 67 games beginning Thursday and ending April 3 and 5 with the Final Four.
 But all it takes is a single COVID outbreak to upend the finely calibrated beauty of that plan.
-More than one and the entire endeavor could crater.
+Multiple outbreaks could crater the entire endeavor.

+Selection committee chair Mitch Barnhart said the committee was in frequent contact with leaders at Kansas and Virginia to ensure “the protocols were being met that would allow them to come to Indianapolis and participate.”

+“We’re confident at this point that we’re moving forward to tip off Thursday with a full field of 68,” Barnhart said.

+Virginia coach Tony Bennett said most of his team remained in quarantine Sunday night, but expected to be in Indy this week.

 There were no surprises among the four No. 1 seeds.
-Gonzaga, Baylor, Illinois and Michigan earned those slots – with the Bulldogs the 11-4 favorite to win it all and become the first team since the 1976 Indiana Hoosiers to finish a season undefeated.
+Gonzaga, Baylor, Illinois and Michigan earned those slots – with the Bulldogs the early 2-1 favorite to win it all and become the first team since the 1976 Indiana Hoosiers to finish a season undefeated.

+There was also none of the traditional drama about who was going where — which team was getting shipped to Boise, which was staying close to home in Memphis.
+The NCAA did, however, keep the names of the regions — East, West, Midwest and South — even though everyone’s gathering together in a single city.

-The last teams to earn the 37 at-large bids — one more than usual because the Ivy League canceled play this year — were Drake and Wichita State, which play Thursday in a First Four game, and UCLA and Michigan State, two decorated programs with surprisingly low seeds that meet in another play-in game.
+The last of the 37 at-large bids went to Drake and Wichita State, which play Thursday in a First Four game, and UCLA and Michigan State, two decorated programs with surprisingly low seeds that meet in another play-in game.

-“Heck of a game to start the tournament,” Barnhart said, with tongue in cheek.

 Four teams that didn’t make it — Louisville, Colorado State, St. Louis and Mississippi — have been put on stand-by.
 They could find their way into the bracket if a team in the field notifies the NCAA by Tuesday night that it must withdraw because of health concerns.
 After that, if a team pulls out, its opponent will advance via what is essentially a forfeit.

-Fittingly for such an unpredictable season, some teams hoping to sneak in off the bubble were denied when Oregon State and Georgetown — coached by its own former superstar, Patrick Ewing — won their conference tournaments to steal bids they wouldn’t otherwise have won.
+Fittingly for such an unpredictable season, some teams hoping to sneak in off the bubble were denied when Oregon State, picked last in its conference in some preseason polls, and Georgetown, a storied program coached by its own former superstar, Patrick Ewing, won their conference tournaments to steal bids they wouldn’t otherwise have won.

+“It’s a different year.
+Different world,” Ewing said.
+“The pandemic has definitely changed everything.
+I’m here quarantining in a room for 24 to 48 hours before we can get out and do things.”

 Another unexpected entry is a familiar face: Rick Pitino.
 The coach, ousted at Louisville after a sordid recruiting scandal that enveloped the program for years, led his new team, Iona, from the ninth seed in the Metro Atlantic Athletic Conference all the way to the league title and the automatic bid that comes with it.
-The Gaels open Saturday against Alabama.
-Iona played only 13 regular-season games because of COVID-19 concerns that sidelined the Gaels for weeks.
+Pitino said he’ll bring eight suits to Indy, just in case.
+Big talk for a team that played only 13 regular-season games because of COVID-19 concerns that sidelined the Gaels for weeks.
 It was that kind of season.

-And if hoops fans needed any more evidence of how unfamiliar this tournament will feel, maybe it’s this: For the first time since 1976, Duke and Kentucky will both be missing from the tournament.
-Like Virginia and Kansas, Duke pulled out of its conference tournament last week because of COVID-19.
-The Blue Devils announced that marked the end of their season, before telling the NCAA that, yes, they’d be available for March Madness if asked.
-But no dice.
-The 13-11 record wasn’t enough.
+Speaking of which, for the first time since 1976, both Duke and Kentucky will both be missing from the tournament.
+Like Virginia and Kansas, Duke pulled out of its conference tournament last week because of COVID-19., marking the end of a 13-11 season that never got on track.

 Virginia and Kansas were never in doubt until the coronavirus hit both programs.
-The Jayhawks (20-8) will bring a No. 3 seed into the tournament’s West region — the NCAA stuck with the usual names of the regions — while the Cavaliers (18-6) will be a 4 seed in the same part of the bracket, and come in as the most unusual of defending champions.
+The Jayhawks (20-8) will bring a No. 3 seed into the tournament’s West region (The NCAA chose to keep the usual geographical names of the regions even though everyone’s playing in the same place) while the Cavaliers (18-6) will be a 4 seed in the same part of the bracket.
+They come in as the most unusual of defending champions.

 They won it all in 2019, and were poised for the run at a repeat last March when sports got wiped off the map by the still-nascent pandemic.